sterrettJD/HoMi/benchmarking/README.md

 **Available workflows:** `gen_refs`, `synthetic`, `semi`, `pereira`, `compare_all`

-For SLURM environments, add `--default-resources qos=normal` to the command.
+For SLURM environments such as the Alpine HPC (Colorado), add `--default-resources qos=normal` to the command.

 ### Legacy Scripts